case studies from satisfied customers

 An active learning program was put in place to help shift the mindset of the agency.
 The program was rolled out from the top down – starting with the executive team and finishing with the organization’s team leads.
 New job descriptions, a 360 degree feedback program and an updated employee review process were also put in place to support the concepts presented in the program.
 The project spanned four years and two administrations.
 Success was realized in two of the four divisions.
 Re-organization became necessary in the remaining divisions before the culture change was embraced.

-- National Talent Acquisition program for three distinct skill sets:
+- National Talent Acquisition for:

 - Executive Sales